Keyworth Stadium

 The club played their first game at their new home on May 20, 2016.

 DCFC set a new club attendance record of 7,887 in a 0–10 loss to Serie A side Frosinone Calcio on July 31, 2018.

 On September 11, 2020, the National Independent Soccer Association announced that Keyworth Stadium would host the 2020 NISA Fall Playoffs.
-The tournament took place behind closed doors owing to the then on-going COVID-19 pandemic.
+The tournament took place behind closed doors owing to the then on-going COVID-19 pandemic in Michigan.